keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 > "A name suggested by the period of 1000 years described in Rev 20:4-7, during which Satan is confined in the abyss, and the martyr saints reign with Christ.
 Hence variously understood, according to the interpretation put upon the passage, either as (1) the period, present or future, definite or indefinite, 'during which the kingdom of Christ will be established upon earth, and will dominate over all other authority' (Cent.
 Diet.); or more specially (2) as the period in which 'Christ will reign in bodily presence on earth for a thousand years' (Oxf.
 Eng.
 Dict. s.
 'Chiliasm')."^[Brown, Millennium, Dictionary, 370.]

 Brown's definition serves as a typical explanation of the millennium from his era, and in the article, he makes two significant points concerning the prevailing eschatological views of Protestant Americans at that time.
 First, Brown rather quickly dismisses premillennialism.
 While noting its continued existence, Brown states that the position lives at the margins of opinion and had ultimately failed to garner the support of the Protestant church.
 Brown writes, "Pre-millenarian views have, indeed, been revived from time to time, now in grosser, now in more spiritual form, and have never been without their advocates in the Church; but they have failed to win general acceptance." ^[Brown, Millennium, Dictionary, 373.]
 Second, Brown notes the prominence of Amillennialism and especially Postmillennialism.
 He continues, "The Church as a whole, Protestant as well as Catholic, has either adopted Augustine's identification of the Millennium with the Church militant, or else looks for a future period of prosperity, preceding the second advent of Christ."^[Brown,  Millennium, Dictionary, 373.]
+As Ruth Boch notes, "The belief in the millennium is one of the oldest and most enduring patterns of thought in Western civilization.^[Bloch, Ruth H. _Visionary Republic: Millennial Themes in American Thought, 1756-1800_.
+Cambridge: Cambridge University Press, 1988, xi]

 ## Postmillennialism: The Majority View
 Brown's assertion concerning the prominence of the postmillennial position in the Gilded Age and beginning of the Progressive era enjoys wide support.^[Numerous sources confirm the prevalence, and even ubiquity, of the postmillennial position in the United States throughout the nineteenth and early twentieth centuries.
 See Smith, Gary Scott.
 Heaven in the American Imagination.
 Oxford University Press, 2011, 128; Utzinger, Yet Saints Their Watch are Keeping, 111; Ahlstrom, A Religious History of the American People, 845; Moorhead, Between Progress, 525-526.]
 Sydney Ahlstrom writes that the American of this era was "characteristically a 'postmillennialist.'"^[Ahlstrom,  A Religious History of the American People, 845.]
 James Moorhead records that clergymen of the nineteenth century referred to postmillennialism as "the commonly received doctrine."^[Moorhead, Between Progress, 525.]
 As Brown notes, it would be an overstatement to insist that every American Protestant adhered to a postmillennial eschatology, bbut it was certainly the majority perspective for at least a century.
 This perspective did much to impact both the fabric of American culture and the missionary methods of those Protestants.
 Moorhead writes,